Grevillea excelsior: Taxonomy

 Grevillea excelsior was first formally described in 1904 by Ludwig Diels in Ernst Georg Pritzel's Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie.
 The specific epithet (excelsior) means "taller".

 Distribution and habitat

 Flame grevillea grows in mallee heath and is widespread in inland areas of south-western Western Australia between Quairading, Wongan Hills, Coolgardie and the Peak Charles National Park.

 Conservation status

-Grevillea evanescens is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Grevillea excelsior is listed as Least Concern on the IUCN Red List of Threatened Species and as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.

+This species is widely distributed where it is locally common and has a mostly stable population.
+Habitat clearance for agriculture has reduced this species' range and population in the past, though this no longer occurs and the population has now stabilised.
+Currently, there are no known major threats to this species and no conservation measures are required.